learn-co-students/technical-coach-submitting-a-jira-ticket-learn-experts-testing-batch/README.md

 ## Priority Level

 There are a few different priority levels and it's important to pick the right one.
-The table below gives a quick overview of issues priorities and their definitions.
+The table below gives a quick overview of issue priorities and their definitions.

 | Priority | Definition |
 | -------- | ---------- |